jgussman/CHIP/tutorials/use_your_own_dataset.md

     An example of this is [tutorialStars.txt](../data/spocs/tutorialStars.txt).

-2. Next you will want to configure the "Preprocessing" section of [config.json](config.json).
+2. Next you will want to configure the "Pre-processing" section of [config.json](config.json).

 3. Once configured, run `conda activate chip` to activate your anaconda environment.

 4. Then, from the root directory of CHIP, run `python src/CHIP.py` to complete the pre-processing step.
 The results of the pre-processing will be located in the `data/chip_runs` directory (described in more detail in the quick-start tutorial).

 5. You must have a file that contains the parameter values of the stars you would like to train the models on.
 The first column must be an identifier and the IDs MUST match up with the non-HIRES column in.
-Example: [stellar_parameter.csv](../data/spocs/stellar_parameters.csv)
+Example: [stellar_parameter.csv](../data/spocs/stellar_parameters.csv).

-6. To train, set the `run` parameter in the `Training` section of `src/config.json` to your specific run folder name.
-Make sure that the `run` parameter in the `Preprcoessing` section of `src/config.json` is set to `false`.
+6. To train, set the `run` parameter in the `Training` section of the [config.json](../config/config.json) to the specific run folder name you would like to train using.
+You can choose any folder inside your [data/chip_runs](../data/chip_runs/) folder.
+Make sure that the `run` parameter in the `Preprcoessing` section of [config.json](../config/config.json) is set to `false`.
 Then, you are ready to train your model by running `python src/CHIP.py` from the root directory of CHIP.
 ---
 ---